ultralytics/ultralytics/docs/en/integrations/amazon-sagemaker.md

 To deploy the Ultralytics YOLOv8 model on Amazon SageMaker Endpoints, follow these steps:

-1. **Setup Your AWS Environment**: Ensure you have an AWS Account, IAM roles with necessary permissions, and the AWS CLI configured.
+1. **Set Up Your AWS Environment**: Ensure you have an AWS Account, IAM roles with necessary permissions, and the AWS CLI configured.
 Install AWS CDK if not already done (refer to the [AWS CDK instructions](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install)).
 2. **Clone the YOLOv8 SageMaker Repository**:
     ```bash
     git clone https://github.com/aws-samples/host-yolov8-on-sagemaker-endpoint.git